 ASUS ROG Strix Z390-E

-With the motherboard you get 802.11 AC Wi-Fi, which works admirably, but we’d still recommend Ethernet for gaming.
-The pre-mounted I/O shield makes installation a breeze, and the PCIe slots are Safe Slot, which prevents motherboard damage due to heavier GPUs.
+With the motherboard, you get 802.11 AC Wi-Fi, which works admirably, but we’d still recommend Ethernet for gaming.
+The pre-mounted I/O shield makes installation a breeze, and the PCIe slots are Safe Slots, which prevents motherboard damage due to heavier GPUs.
 Add to this RGB lights with AURA Sync support, and the Strix Z390-E is a very attractive mid-range option.

 ASUS ROG Maximus XI Hero (Wi-Fi)